The Importance of English in Business: 7 Reasons You Should Improve Your Professional English Skills

-If you have always dreamed of working for an international company or traveling around the world for business, English is the most likely language to help you communicate with strangers.
+If you’ve always dreamed of working for an international company or traveling, English is the most likely language to help you achieve it.

-After all, you don’t want to get into a situation where you are in a foreign country and no one can understand what you are saying, right?
+Not to mention, you don’t want to get into a situation where you’re in a foreign country and no one can understand what you are saying.

-If you are not confident about cross-cultural communication, this business English MOOC should answer all your questions.
+If you aren’t confident in cross-cultural communication, this business English MOOC should answer all your questions.

-If you have a full-time job or run your own business, but also do night shifts or part-time jobs to supplement your income, you probably already know that your English proficiency will give you an edge over other applications.
-Whether it is waiting tables, babysitting, being a shop assistant, helping with events or even walking someone’s pet dog, your knowledge of the English language may come in handy.
+If you have a full-time job or run your own business—but also do night shifts or part-time jobs to supplement your income—you probably already know that your English proficiency will give you an edge over other candidates.

-To improve your business English, your best option is to sign up for a proper business English course, online or offline, depending upon your needs and convenience.
+To improve your business English, the best option is to sign up for a course that teaches you the right skills and vocabulary.

 And finally, interact with your peers and friends in business English and ask for feedback.
-People are usually more than happy to help.
+They’d be happy to help!